 Scuba diving and swimming are different from diving going under the water and swimming staying on top.

-You don’t need much of that complicated equipment when you swim.
+You do not need much of that complicated equipment when you swim.
 After all, people who swim will rarely, if ever, go until their bodies come completely to the underwater parts of the swimming pools.

 If there’s anything you’ll ever need when you swim, that would be not far away from buoys, swimming glasses, and hats, or other non-complicated swimming accessories.

 On the other hand, you need equipment and gear when you go scuba diving such as seen oxygen tanks, scuba diving goggles, diving masks, and fins, and many other accessories.
-Well, you need those since you’re completely going underwater and you’re going to protect your body… Unlike the oh-so-simple swimming activities.
+You need those since you are completely going underwater and you’re going to protect your body.

 Since scuba diving and swimming are so different in their natures, can you be an expert on scuba diving without the ability to swim?